Johannes Heesters: Personal life

 Heesters had two daughters by his first wife Louisa Ghijs, whom he married in 1930.
 After her death in 1985, he remarried in 1992.
-His second wife, Simone Rethel (born 1949), was a German actress, painter, and photographer.
+His second wife, Simone Rethel (born 1949), is a German actress, painter, and photographer.
 His younger daughter Nicole Heesters is a well-known actress in the German-speaking world, as is his granddaughter Saskia Fischer.

 On 1 January 2008, he fell down some stairs in his holiday home in Tyrol and broke two ribs.

 In December 2010, 107-year-old Heesters announced that he had quit smoking for his then 61-year-old wife: "She should have me as long as possible."

 On 31 October 2011, Heesters gave his last public performance at the Bayrischer Hof in Munich.
 Four weeks later, on 29 November 2011, he developed a fever, and was rushed into the hospital.
-He was fitted with a heart pacemaker and following a good recovery was allowed to go home less than a week later on 04th December 2011 just in time to spend his 108th birthday the next day with family.
+He was fitted with a heart pacemaker and following a good recovery was allowed to go home less than a week later on 4 December 2011 just in time to spend his 108th birthday the next day with family.
 He did not feel strong enough to make the planned stage appearance to sing in celebration of his birthday and also had missed the premiere of his last film, Ten.
 Due to a relapse in his condition, on 17 December he was readmitted to the hospital where he subsequently suffered a stroke, dying on Christmas Eve in 2011.
 He was survived by two daughters, five grandchildren, eleven great-grandchildren and three great-great-grandchildren.